mindha-us/penguin-alarm-server/README.md

 ### Running with docker

-A docker image is published to ryus08/penguin-alarm-server.
-You can run this with `docker run ryus08/penguin-alarm-server`.
+A docker image is published to `ghcr.io/mindha-us/penguin-alarm-server`.
+You can run this with `docker run -p 8080:8080 ghcr.io/mindha-us/penguin-alarm-server`.

 ## Configuring

 This app uses the [node-config](https://github.com/node-config/node-config/wiki) library for configuration.
 You can set the environment variables specified in [./config/custom-environment-variables.yaml](./config/custom-environment-variables.yaml) to set the config values those correlate to.
 You can also add your own config files, such as local.yaml if you are running locally and don't want your config (especially secrets) checked in.
 If something doesn't have an environment variable override in custom-environment-variables.yaml, this is also a good way to configure your app.
 For example, if you have a config file called `local-production.yaml` (for usage when `NODE_ENV`=`production`), you could build your own docker image with this copied into the config directory with a Dockerfile as:

 ```
-FROM ryus08/penguin-alarm-server
+FROM ghcr.io/mindha-us/penguin-alarm-server

 COPY ./local-production.yaml ./config/local-production.yaml
 ```